 of GW undergraduate students are first-gen college students

-GW is recognized by NASPA for our commitment to improving the experiences of first-generation college students
+NASPA recognizes GW for our commitment to improving the experiences of first-generation college students

 GW First-Gen in the News

 U.S.News & World Reports: What to Know as a First-Generation College Student